 Packaging, smell, and texture

-While the green version, grease based Reuzel smells like apples, this red version has a sweet, caramel fragrance to it.
+While the green version, grease-based Reuzel smells like apples, this red version has a sweet, caramel fragrance to it.
 It is translucent, like most water-based pomade, and looks like light-colored honey.

 It feels sticky to the touch, but once you get a little heat in, it becomes easy to use.
-It applies fairly well, there isn’t a lot of pull, but if you want to work it on dry hair, practice with it a little bit.
+It applies reasonably well, there isn’t a lot of pull, but if you want to work it on dry hair, practice with it a little bit.

 Hold, shine and washing off

 Don’t underestimate this pomade just because it’s water-based.
 This little piggy has a medium to high hold, and it will last all day!
-The shine before it dries is amazing if it could stay like that all the time it would be perfect but it fades within an hour.
+The shine before it dries is impressive if it could stay like that all the time it would be perfect but it fades within an hour.
 Some people like it just so, and I do appreciate a subtle finish.
-Washing off is a breeze and you will never get your pillows stained.
+Washing off is a breeze, and you will never get your pillows stained.

 Reuzel is a company from Amsterdam, they make some amazing pomades.
 With that in mind this is a review of all 4 styles of hold.
 We love the companies product so much, we found an average 4/5 stars across the board.
 Depending on the hold and shine you are looking for, they got you covered.